 The City has a close relationship with Live the Dream Development Inc. (LTD), a subsidiary of the Housing Authority of Bowling Green (HABG).
-During the next year the City will partner with LTD on several projects that will could assist public housing residents.
+During the next year, the City will work with LTD on a few projects that will could assist public housing residents.